kevinheavey/solana-bankrun/README.md

 `bankrun` is orders of magnitude faster and far more convenient.
 You don't have to
-take care of an external process and you can start as many `bankrun` instances as you like without worrying about ports in use or hogging your machines resources.
+take care of an external process and you can start as many `bankrun` instances as you like without worrying about ports in use or hogging your machine's resources.

 You can also do things that are not possible with `solana-test-validator`, such as jumping back and forth in time or dynamically setting account data.